Critical Hit (2017)

 That really leaves the counters.
 And while some of the counters can usefully be added to the ASL system, whether one wants to pay the asking price of $39.95 for such limited utility is a serious question.
 Generally speaking, this product is only for utter East Front fanatics, as well as for those ASLers who simply cannot stop themselves from buying any ASL-related product whatsoever, regardless of usefulness or quality (and such folks do not need this site).

-Red-Lease Set 1 Notes: Shortly after Critical Hit released Lend-Lease Set 1, it announced that it was also releasing a variant of this product, dubbed Red-Lease Set 1, which essentially consisted of the same countersheet and vehicle notes, except with counters rendered in the “alternative” color scheme Critical Hit created for its Nationality Sets 6 and7 “Reds” releases.
-This product, which currently sells for $29.95 is said to contain different boards and different scenarios than the ones included in Lend-Lease Set 1; they are likely to be derivative, just as the Lend-Lease Set boards and scenarios were.
+Red-Lease Set 1 Notes: Shortly after Critical Hit released Lend-Lease Set 1, it announced that it was also releasing a variant of this product, dubbed Red-Lease Set 1, which essentially consisted of the same countersheet and vehicle notes, except with counters rendered in the “alternative” dark red color scheme Critical Hit created for its Nationality Sets 6 and 7 “Reds” releases.
+This product, which currently sells for $29.95 has marketing material that claims it contains different boards (LL1 and LL2) and different scenarios than the ones included in Lend-Lease Set 1.
+However, this is not true.
+It contains the same boards and scenarios.

 LLB1 (Last Landsers Out).
 Austria 1945 (Soviets vs. Germans).

 LLB2 (No Walk in the Park).
 Austria 1945 (Soviets vs. Germans).